Skip to Main Content

 UE (cue) Sound Word List

-Also, the "u" spelling of the /ue/ sound occurs in one-syllable words like cued or fused where the "ed" ending should be treated as a digraph for the /d/ or /t/ sound, leaving only the letter "u" to represent the /ue/ sound.
+Note: In one-syllable words like cued or fused, the "ed" ending should be treated as a digraph for the /d/ sound, leaving only the letter "u" to represent the /ue/ sound.
+The "u" spelling is more obvious in longer words like "music," "humid," and "uniform".

 Otr wordlists cover digital